 The next tip we’ll offer is picking between used and new caravans.
 In most cases, a new caravan is going to cost significantly more but you’ll get far more new advantages and updates to your caravan.
 For example, there might be more modern amenities and the model or layout of the caravan might be better suited for your needs.
 However, if you’re not very demanding then you can easily pick an older caravan that still has a workable layout and slightly older appliances.

 Investing in a caravan is no doubt expensive, which is why we’d recommend you take a look at some of the caravans we have on offer to help you decide for the future.
 We also offer finance packages to make purchasing a more expensive caravan still somewhat affordable.
-However, we do advise that you speak to an independent financial advisor before you enter into any agreement to ensure that you do not harm your credit rating or agree to conditions you cannot uphold.
+However, we do advise that you speak to an independent financial advisor before you enter into any agreement.

 Tip #4: Judging your running costs